Parametric Audio Equalizer

 Parametric equalizers are often used to adjust the frequency response of an audio system.
 For example, a parametric equalizer can be used to compensate for physical speakers which have peaks and dips at different frequencies.

-The parametric equalizer algorithm in this example provides three second-order (biquadratic) filters whose coefficients can be adjusted to achieve a desired frequency response.
+The parametric equalizer algorithm in this example provides three fourth-order section filters whose coefficients can be adjusted to achieve a desired frequency response.
 A user interface (UI) is used in simulation to dynamically adjust filter coefficients and explore behavior.

 This example describes how the parametric equalizer algorithm is specified and how the behavior can be explored through simulation.